What is Osteopathy?

 Arthritis and joint pain

-At Eastern Osteopathy Melbourne we listen to our patients, endeavour to identify the true cause of their pain and by working with the health of the body, we assist in re-establishing health and well-being.
+At Eastern Osteopathy we listen to our patients, endeavour to identify the true cause of their pain and by working with the health of the body, we assist in re-establishing health and well-being.
 We create an individual treatment plan to address each patient’s health needs and support their recovery through education, rehabilitation and body awareness.

 What to expect from your Osteopathic Treatment

 Before you come to your initial appointment:

 Make your appointment on a day where you don’t have a lot of activity on

 Wear loose comfortable clothing

 Please bring any relevant X-rays